2020PB/police-brutality/reports/Missouri.md

 * https://twitter.com/Ohun_Ashe/status/1280150603839295490

-### Police shoot at protestors in designated protest area | July 6th
+### Police shoot at protesters in designated protest area | July 6th

-Police created a designated protest zone for protestors.
-Protestors allegedly stepped outside the protest zone, so the protest was deemed an unlawful assembly.
-However, protestors state that police continued to fire at them after they returned to the protest zone.
+Police created a designated protest zone for protesters.
+Protesters allegedly stepped outside the protest zone, so the protest was deemed an unlawful assembly.
+However, protesters state that police continued to fire at them after they returned to the protest zone.

-Footage shows police shooting riot rounds at protestors in the zone.
-The account that posted the first link states that police were using rubber bullets; the second states that they were using rubber bullets or pepper balls, and that police also maced protestors.
+Footage shows police shooting riot rounds at protesters in the zone.
+The account that posted the first link states that police were using rubber bullets; the second states that they were using rubber bullets or pepper balls, and that police also maced protesters.

-Footage from the second link also shows violent arrests where police force protestors to the ground, pulling on limbs, punching and kneeling on protestors.
+Footage from the second link also shows violent arrests where police force protesters to the ground, pulling on limbs, punching and kneeling on protesters.

 tags: shoot, rubber-bullet, pepper-ball, projectile, mace, pepper-spray, spray, arrest, protester